jameshamann/jekyll-material-theme/README.md

 baseurl: # If your site is located at /blog or /home, change it here, otherwise leave it empty
 url: http://localhost:4000/ # The URL of your site

+# Google tracking, if both are filled, tag manager will prevail.
+Set up GA through GTM in that case
+tag_manager_id: # This looks something like GTM-XXXXXXX
 google_analytics_tracking_id: # This looks something like UA-000000000-0 Head over to https://analytics.google.com/ to setup.

 cookie_accept_message: Thanks! # The pop-up dialog that appears after accepting the cookie notice.